 What is the Full Form of NPA?

-The Full Form of NPA is Non-Performing Assets.
-It is a kind of classified assets that are used to differentiate loans and advances on which principal and/or interest is overdue, i.e., payments are in default/ arrears and generally as per set standards by regulatory authorities.
-The assets are considered NPA, where no recovery is made within the last 90 days.
+The full form of NPA is Non-Performing Assets.
+It is a classified asset used for differentiating loans and advances on which principal and/or interest is overdue, i.e., payments are in default/ arrears and generally per set standards by regulatory authorities.
+The assets are considered NPA, where no recovery has been done within the last 90 days.

 Types